CJAndrew84/GC_OpenRoads/README.md

 This is a Generative Components add-on that gives me a parametric workflow for:
 - corridor and alignment resolution,
 - cross-section extraction,
-- annotation + sheet layout,
+- annotation + sheet layout.

+Additional Projects for importing and exporting data also included:
 - IFC export,
 - Excel I/O,
 - JSON querying,